Saibot393/Rideable/README.md

 - Mount effects (GM only): to set effects that are applied to the mount of this token
 - Can be grappled(GM only): to enabled/disable the grapple feature on this token
 - Can be piloted(GM only): to allow players to pilot this token/tile
+- Piloted by default(GM only): to make this token piloted by every rider automatically

 ### Compatibility: